Program Details

 Clinical Fieldwork Requirement

-- All candidates will complete a minimum of 600 hours of clinical experience, including 200 hours of early fieldwork experience in diverse settings in the first 15 weeks of the semester.
-This will include experience with various disabilities, age ranges and service delivery models through observations, videos and simulations in the candidates’ courses and with the Fieldwork Instructor.
+- All candidates must complete a minimum of 600 hours of clinical experience, including 200 hours of early fieldwork experience in diverse settings in the first 15 weeks of the semester.
+This will include experience with various disabilities, age ranges, and service delivery models through observations, videos, and simulations in the candidates’ courses and with the Fieldwork Instructor.
 Previous experience in classrooms may count toward these early fieldwork hours.

-- Traditional student teacher candidates will have a formal student teaching placement with a Mentor Teacher for the entire second semester of the program: weeks 1-7 (3-days a week) weeks 8-15, (5-days a week), for a total of 448 hours in the spring semester.
+- Traditional Student Teacher pathway candidates must complete a formal student teaching placement with a Mentor Teacher for the entire second semester of the program.
+This includes weeks 1-7 (3-day a week placement) and weeks 8-15 (5-day a week placement) for a total of 448 hours in the second semester of the program.

-- Each Traditional pathway candidate will complete the required courses listed and one semester of supervised Student Teaching.
+- Traditional Student Teacher pathway candidates must complete the required courses listed and one semester of supervised Student Teaching.

-- Intern candidates will complete the required courses listed and complete all clinical hours at their intern placement with fieldwork supervision in both semesters.
+- Intern candidates must complete the required courses listed and complete all clinical hours at their intern placement with fieldwork supervision in both semesters.

-Optional Dual Credential Program - Preliminary Education Specialist Mild/Moderate Support Needs Credential and Preliminary Multiple Subject Credential
+Optional Dual Credential Program - Preliminary Education Specialist Mild to Moderate Support Needs Credential and Preliminary Multiple Subject Credential

 - Observations of credentialed General Education Multiple Subjects Teacher